 Emily Post, the great social etiquette advisor, was a frequent motorist with her husband, her son, or on her own.
 Other famous women followed.
 Owning an automobile was not an inexpensive hobby, so many of the Edwardian era motorists were wealthy enough to afford a dedicated set of motoring clothes and accessories.

-While researching for this article, I found quite a few original sources from specialty car magazines and travel books from the USA and UK, including one dedicated to women motorists: The Car and the Women, written by Dorothy Levitt in 1909.
+While researching for this article, I found quite a few original sources from specialty car magazines and travel books from the USA and UK, including one dedicated to women motorists: The Woman and the Car, written by Dorothy Levitt in 1909.
 In it she advises women to wear the following:

 - Suit: A two piece skirt and jacket set.
 An extra sweater for warmth with…